Agentic Verification of Software Systems: Proof Automation with

 The key component empowering \ourSol's agency is an expressive proof tree representation that enables high-level interpretation of the proof derivation.
 Compared to the textual or linear representation of proof states (e.g., a list of goals), the explicit tree structure conduces understanding of the proving process.
 Formally, we define a proof tree as follows \cite{lample2022hypertree, prooftree}.

-\begin{definition*}[{\it Proof Tree}] Let $\Sigma$ be the proving context\footnote{Here, $\Sigma$ captures both the global environment and the local context, as they are not differentiated in our context search.}, $G$ be the initial proof goal, and $S$ be a list of tactics that proves $G$ under $\Sigma$.
-A proof tree $T(\Sigma, G, S)$ is inductively defined as follows: \begin{itemize} [leftmargin=1em,nosep] \item Each node $N_A$ corresponds to a goal $\Sigma \vdash A$, i.e., a statement $A$ to be proved under $\Sigma$. \item The root node is $N_G := \Sigma \vdash G$. \item When a tactic $\tau \in S$ is applied to a node $N_A := \Sigma \vdash A$, it either (1) generates zero subgoals, in which case $N_A$ is a leaf, or (2) generates $n$ subgoals/nodes $\{N_{A_i} := \Sigma \vdash A_i \mid i=1,\dots,n \}$, and creates edges $N_A \rightarrow N_{A_i}$. \item A node is a leaf if it is directly derivable under $\Sigma$, i.e., \ no further subgoals are produced. \end{itemize} \end{definition*}
+\begin{definition*}[{\it Proof Tree}] Let $\Sigma$ be the proving context\footnote{Here, $\Sigma$ captures both the global environment and the local context, as they are not differentiated in our context search.}, $G$ be the initial proof goal, and $S$ be a sequence of tactics that transforms $G$ under $\Sigma$.
+A proof tree $T(\Sigma, G, S)$ is inductively defined as: \begin{itemize} [leftmargin=1em,nosep] \item Each node $N_A$ corresponds to a goal $\Sigma \vdash A$, i.e., a statement $A$ to be proved under $\Sigma$. \item The root node is $N_G := \Sigma \vdash G$. \item When a tactic $\tau \in S$ is applied to a node $N_A := \Sigma \vdash A$, it either (1) generates zero subgoals, in which case $N_A$ is a leaf, or (2) generates $n$ subgoals/nodes $\{N_{A_i} := \Sigma \vdash A_i \mid i=1,\dots,n \}$, and creates edges $N_A \rightarrow N_{A_i}$. \item A node is a leaf if it is directly derivable under $\Sigma$, i.e., \ no further subgoals are produced. \end{itemize} \end{definition*}

+Note that the $S$ may or may not be a complete tactic sequence that proves $G$.
 Intuitively, a proof script $S$ induces a proof tree $T$ in its enclosing context $\Sigma$, rooted at the original proof goal $G$.
-Each node represents a subgoal to be proved, produced a tactic application is represented as an edge.
+Each node represents a subgoal to be proved, and a tactic application is represented as an edge.
 Leaves are subgoals that are trivially true or could be easily proved with a single tactic.
 The goal is complete when all the sub-goals in the leaves are proved.